botfront/rasa-webchat/README.md

 object and a property `tooltip = true`.
 This message will then be displayed as a tooltip before the widget is opened.
 This works with Botfront, but not yet with vanilla Rasa.

+The prop `tooltipDelay` lets you set a delay before calling the payload.
+It default to 500ms.

 ```python
 message = {
   "text": "Hi!",